IMPORTANT NOTICE: Due to scheduled maintenance some of the VCGLR's applications will be unavailable from 5pm Friday 14 June to 5pm Saturday 15 June.

 A responsible adult is defined as a person who is of or over the age of 18 years and is:

 Note: A restaurant and cafe licence or an on-premises licence with restaurant conditions, permits persons under-18 to be on the licensed premises during ordinary trading hours, which is until 11pm or as stated on the licence.

-Persons under-18 years can't drink alcohol on licensed premises under any circumstances.
+Persons under-18 years cannot drink alcohol on licensed premises under any circumstances.

-Previously, licensees could supply liquor to a minor for consumption on a licensed premises as part of a meal if the minor was accompanied by a parent, guardian or spouse.
-This change come into effect on 13 September 2018 as part of a series of amendments to the Liquor Control Reform Act 1998.
+Previously, licensees could supply liquor to a minor for consumption on a licensed premises as part of a meal if the minor was accompanied by a parent, guardian or spouse however this changed on 13 September 2018 as part of a series of amendments to the Liquor Control Reform Act 1998.